nash226/quorum/README.md

 - `--out <path>`: write the JSON report to disk
 - `--markdown-out <path>`: write a reviewer-friendly Markdown report to disk
 - `--html-out <path>`: write a styled HTML reviewer report to disk
+- `verify-batch --markdown-out <path>`: write a batch summary in Markdown for review queues
+- `verify-batch --html-out <path>`: write a styled batch summary in HTML for demos and reviewers
 - `--review-csv-out <path>`: write a CSV template for reviewer verdicts and notes
 - `--fail-on <verdict>`: exit with code `2` when that verdict appears; may be repeated